MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 ## Known issues

-The ability to block connectors by using DLP policy and DLP policy support in the Power Platform admin center UI<!--Edits okay?--> are in public preview.
+The ability to block connectors by using DLP policy and DLP policy support in the Power Platform admin center UI are in public preview.
 We're working to address the following known issues and limitations:

-1. Three-way DLP policy creation isn't available through admin connectors.<!--I don't know what this means.
-What is an admin connector? -->
+1. Three-way DLP policy creation isn't available through admin connectors.
-2. If the default group is set as **Blocked**, the list of connectors that can't be blocked won't apply when you use PowerShell to create DLP policies.<!--Edit okay?
-Is there a more direct way to tell the reader what the upshot of this will be?-->
+2. If the default group is set as **Blocked**, the list of connectors that can't be blocked won't apply when you use PowerShell to create DLP policies.
-3. All check boxes present while creating a new policy appear to have been selected when you select **Review** on the **Data Policies** page.<!--Is this what you mean by check boxes appearing "completed"?
-Will the reader know what to do with this info, or is there a workaround they need to be aware of?-->
+3. All check boxes present while creating a new policy appear to have been selected when you select **Review** on the **Data Policies** page.
-4. Environment admins can't view details of tenant-level DLP policy.<!--Edit okay?-->
+4. Environment admins can't view details of tenant-level DLP policy.
 5. Environment admins can't edit environment-level policies created by other environment admins.
-6. In some environments, messaging for environment admins is incongruent with feature behavior.<!--Edit okay?
-Wasn't sure what this was saying. -->
+6. Select environments messaging for environment admins is incongruent with feature behavior.
-7. The Power Platform for Admins connector always blocks **LBI/Non-Business**<!--Should this be "the **Business**/**Non-Business** group"?
-And what does it mean to block a group?--> group.
+7. The Power Platform for Admins connector always blocks **LBI/Non-Business** group.
 8. Search in the policy list view only works on the **Name** field.
-9. The following connectors are marked as blockable, but<!--Please check edit!
-The original was confusing.--> they can't be blocked: Microsoft Teams, Power Apps Notification<!--Singular, to judge by the table on docs.
-Probably this should be changed before GA. -->, Computer Vision API, QnA Maker, LinkedIn, <!--Microsoft Staffhub, note from editor: As noted in the table above, info on docs says that this connector is unavailable as of Jan.
-1, 2020.-->and Form Recognizer.
+9. The following connectors are marked as blockable, but they can't be blocked: Microsoft Teams, Power Apps Notification, Computer Vision API, QnA Maker, LinkedIn, and Form Recognizer.
 Cloud PKI Management is marked as unblockable, but it can be blocked.
 10. Some environment admin profiles are getting evaluated as tenant admin profiles; however, these admins are unable to save their changes as tenant admins.

 ### See also